Why would I buy the excess waiver at the car hire desk?

 Recent Blogs

-What will I need to pay when I arrive at the car hire desk?
+What do I need to pay at the car hire desk?